Skatteetaten/vagrant-hashistack/docs/CONTRIBUTING.md

 ## Continuous Integration

 This repository will run Github actions all on pull requests against `master`.
+For complete reference see [build.yml](../.github/workflows/build.yml)

 ### These steps will run _always_:

-- **linter:** Runs code style checks ensuring consistency and code quality.
+- **linter:** Runs [super-linter](https://github.com/github/super-linter), ensuring code style checks ensuring consistency and code quality.
 - **build:** Builds the vagrant box using packer
 - **test:** Will run the newly built box with `make test`